nishp763/SCS-RL-3547-Final-Project/README.md

 We used the Q-Learning Algorithm with a Deep Neural Network developed in Keras library.
 This algorithm is also known as the DQN algorithm.
 For more information on the algorithm please check out the paper *[Playing Atari with Deep Reinforcement Learning](https://arxiv.org/pdf/1312.5602.pdf)*<br>

 ## Keras Model
 We utilized the keras library to create a neural network that has state space as the input layer and output layer is the actions recommended by the agent.
 The input layer has 8 nodes, then there is a hidden layer with 100 nodes and another hidden layer with 50 nodes.
 All hidden layers use the `relu` activation function.
-The output layer is a linear activation function with 4 nodes representing 4 discrete actions.<br>
+The output layer is a linear activation function with 4 nodes representing 4 discrete actions.<br><br>
 ![Keras Model](assets/kerasmodel.png)

 ## Setup